Infinite Hero Foundation Dodge Charger SRT Hellcat Funny Car

 Beckman was optimistic about the 2012 season after crew chief Rahn Tobler and crew led him to a second-place finish in the 2011 NHRA championship standings with three event titles and one No. 1 qualifying position.

-After the fourth event of the 2012 NHRA Mello Yello Drag Racing series, Jack and his Valvoline/Schumacher Electric team were ranked third in points but at the end of that race team owner Don Schumacher opted to move Tobler and Jack’s crew, to teammate Capps after Capps’ didn’t qualify for that event at Las Vegas.
+After the fourth event of the 2012 Mello Yello Drag season, Jack and his Valvoline/Schumacher Electric team were ranked third in points but at the end of that race team owner Don Schumacher opted to move Tobler and Jack’s crew, to teammate Capps after Capps’ didn’t qualify for that event at Las Vegas.

 At the next event, the team lost in the second round of eliminations and the following event failed to quality.
 The third time out, Jack lost in the first round near Atlanta and dropped to sixth in points.

 But two weeks later near Topeka, Kan., the “new” team won their first NHRA national event title together and the march to the championship began.

-Over the last 16 NHRA events, Jack won three titles and qualified No. 1 four times.
+Over the last 16 NHRA events of 2012, Jack won three race titles and qualified No. 1 four times.

 And no event was bigger for the team than the one on Oct.
 5-8 at Maple Grove Raceway near Reading, Pa., where the team set NHRA national records for elapsed time (3.986 seconds) and speed (320.58 mph) and advanced to the semifinals.
 The E.T. record earned a 20-point bonus that was pivotal in his championship race with Capps.

-In the season-finale at Pomona, Calif., Jack had to keep pace with Capps and when Capps lost in the semifinals round the championship went to Jack and his team.
+In the season-finale at Pomona, Jack had to keep pace with Capps and when Capps lost in the semifinal round the championship went to Jack and his team.

 Like many successful racecar drivers, Jack inherited the racing gene.

 Jack’s father, Bob, and mother, JoAnne, were “car people” who introduced him to the mechanical aspects of street cars.
 By the time Jack was 17, he had owned several cars that contributed to honing his mechanical skills.